anastasiamozz/orientation-adaptive-hevc/README.md

 ## Citation

-If you build on the ideas in this repository, please contact the author for permission and citation details (see [`LICENSE`](LICENSE)).
+If you use this code or these results, please cite this repository until the associated paper is published:
+> A. Mozhaeva, "Orientation-Adaptive Perceptual HEVC Coding for UAV Video," GitHub repository, 2026. https://github.com/anastasiamozz/orientation-adaptive-hevc